Watermelon Margaritas 3 Ways, Plus Shooters and Melon Ice Cubes

 - Lime wedges or watermelon wedges or balls

 - Place 2 teaspoons sugar on a saucer or flat plate.
 Rub rims of 6 glasses with 1 lime wedge (or water).
 Spin/twist the rim of each glass in sugar to coat—or use margarita salt.
 Set glasses aside.

 - Combine watermelon, tequila, sugar, lime juice and triple sec in blender or food processor and process until smooth.

 - Fill each prepared glass with 1/2 cup crushed ice.

 - Add 1/2 cup margarita mix to each glass.

-- Garnish with melon piece, melon ball, or lime wedge and serve.
+- Garnish with a piece of melon, melon ball, or lime wedge and serve.

-Puree chunks of melon in a blender or food processor.
-You could mix different kinds together and puree but think they look better if individually processed by kind of melon - for maximum color.
+- Puree chunks of melon in a blender or food processor.
+You could mix different kinds together and puree, but I think they look better if individually processed by type of melon for maximum color.

 This is a great way to use up your fresh melon and dress up other drinks.

 Here are just a few of the many wonderful drinks you can create with watermelon!
 If that wasn't enough for what to do with watermelon, check out the beautiful carved watermelon below.
 Now that's a work of art!